-Womp, womp.
-That's why this list is here — to save your Thanksgiving.
-Here you can find all the recipes you could possibly need to prepare a successful dinner for any sized family.
-Most are our own personal creations, but we’ve also included some stars from the kitchens of our very awesome recipe contributors, too.
+It’s that time of year again: Families gather (and bicker), turkeys get browned on the outside and left accidentally frozen on the inside (whoops), gravy ends up a lumpy mess, and cranberry sauce plops loudly from white-labeled cans everywhere.
+Though we can’t promise no bickering, this list can help save your Thanksgiving meal.
+Here you can find all the recipes you could possibly need to prepare a successful dinner for any size family.
+Most are our own personal creations, but we’ve also included some stars from the kitchens of our very awesome recipe contributors too.

 Salads and Starters